Communication activities: channels, tools and timeline

 Personal interaction allows for direct interaction and adjustment of the messages and justification to the audiences reactions, but may be time-consuming.

 Another important aspect to consider is the timing of the activities.
 Activities must be properly planned and sequenced, in relation to NIPN implementation stages and to important project milestones and results.
-An analysis of policy processes in the country (refer to section 2.2) may help identify ahead of time key communication opportunites for NIPN.
+An analysis of policy processes in the country (refer to section 2.2) may help identify ahead of time key communication opportunities for NIPN.
 In addition, it is also important to be able to take advantage of any appropriate arising opportunity to reach the communication objectives of the NIPN.